Function calling on Databricks

 Preview

-This feature is in Public Preview and is only supported on Foundation Model APIs pay-per-token endpoints.
+This feature is in Public Preview and is supported on both Foundation Model APIs pay-per-token or provisioned throughput endpoints.

 What is function calling